Robert Shaw: Film fame

 Shaw became well known as a film actor when cast as assassin Donald "Red" Grant in the second James Bond film, From Russia with Love (1963).
 For TV he adapted and appeared in a production of A Florentine Tragedy (1963), and was Claudius in Hamlet at Elsinore (1964) with Christopher Plummer.
 He played the title role in The Luck of Ginger Coffey (1964), shot in Canada alongside Mary Ure, who became his second wife.
-He had a role in A Carol for Another Christmas (1964).
+He had a role in Carol for Another Christmas (1964).
 Shaw later said of his early career, "I could have been a straight leading man but that struck me as a boring life."

 In 1964, Shaw returned to Broadway in a production of The Physicists directed by Peter Brook but it ran for only 55 performances.
 "I want very much to avoid doing bad commercial pictures for lots of money", he said.
 "It's difficult to avoid with six kids and two wives."
 Shaw then embarked on a trilogy of novels – The Flag (1965), The Man in the Glass Booth (1967) and A Card from Morocco (1969).
 He also adapted The Hiding Place into a screenplay for the film Situation Hopeless ...
 But Not Serious starring Sir Alec Guinness.

 Shaw was the relentless Wehrmacht panzer commander Colonel Hessler in Battle of the Bulge (1965), produced by Philip Yordan; a young Henry VIII in A Man for All Seasons (1966), which earned him a nomination for the Golden Globe Award and the Academy Award for Best Supporting Actor; General George Armstrong Custer in Custer of the West (1967), again for Yordan; Martin Luther in Luther (a 1968 film made for television); he was top billed in another film version of Pinter's The Birthday Party (1968), directed by William Friedkin.